As above, so below

-"As above, so below" is a popular modern paraphrase of the second verse of the Emerald Tablet (a compact and cryptic Hermetic text first attested in an Arabic source dating to the late eighth or early ninth century), as it appears in its most widely divulged medieval Latin translation:
+"As above, so below" is a popular modern paraphrase of the second verse of the Emerald Tablet, a short Hermetic text which first appeared in an Arabic source from the late eighth or early ninth century.
+The paraphrase is based on one of several existing Latin translations of the Emerald Tablet, in which the second verse appears as follows:

-Quod est superius est sicut quod inferius, et quod inferius est sicut quod est superius.

 That which is above is like to that which is below, and that which is below is like to that which is above.

-The paraphrase is peculiar to this Latin version, and does not render the original Arabic, which reads "from" rather than "like to".
+The paraphrase is peculiar to this Latin version, and differs from the original Arabic, which reads "from" rather than "like to".

 Following its use by prominent modern occultists such as Helena P. Blavatsky (1831–1891, co-founder of the Theosophical Society) and the anonymous author of the Kybalion (often taken to be William W. Atkinson, 1862–1932, a pioneer of the New Thought movement), the paraphrase started to take on a life of its own, becoming an often cited motto in New Age circles.

 Scholarly interpretations

-Among historians of philosophy and science, the verse is often understood as a reference to the supposed effects of celestial mechanics upon terrestrial events.
+Among historians of philosophy and science, the verse is often understood as a reference to the supposed effects of heavenly bodies upon terrestrial events.
 This would include the effects of the Sun upon the change of seasons, or those of the Moon upon the tides, but also more elaborate astrological effects.